 - If you have severe kidney disease or failure

 - If you have severe uncontrolled high blood pressure

 Myrbetriq tablets should be stored at room temperature between 68°F and 77°F (20°C – 25°C).

-Myrbetriq granules reconstituted should be stored at room temperature for up to 28 days.
+Myrbetriq should be stored at room temperature for up to 28 days.
 After 28 days, discard any unused portion.

 Keep out of reach of children.

-Take Myrbetriq by mouth once daily, as directed by your doctor, with or without food.
-Pediatric patients should take Myrbetriq with food.
+Take Myrbetriq orally once daily, as directed by your doctor, with or without food.
+Pediatric patients should take it with food.
 Do not chew or crush the extended-release tablet.

 Myrbetriq is available as: